 Applying a policy developed by the parent company, the Company uses external benchmark information to measure the credit loss expected from the securities portfolio.
 External benchmark information represents a significant input into measurement of expected credit loss in the case of the following portfolios.

-Table 34.1.7. - External benchmark information
+Table 35.1.7. - External benchmark information

-(HUF million) Exposure External b enchmark used
+(HUF million) Exposure External be enchmark used

 PD LGD

-Hungarian State, MNB 175 293 0,23% 40,00%
+Hungarian State, MNB 114 780 0,23% 40,00%